sudheera96/GDP1-Module-1-Individual-1/README.md

 In this Half day 2,I spent time making the overview and benefits of the project.

 * In overview, I mentioned detail explanation of the project like its responsive, functionalities, shared responsibilites,security, theme.
 These are the main things always cleint focus on.
-In order to overcome the confusion functionalities of the project was explained in detail.
+In order to overcome the confusion, functionalities of the project was explained in detail.

 https://github.com/sudheera96/Group-4--Hunt-game/commit/fd45391a8f4ff004be21fdfc47b4be55318bea9a